 Still feeling unsure of what to say?
 Focus on the message every child wants to hear: even though their family structure is changing, your love for them never will.

 Have questions about child support and child custody arrangements for your older children?
 Our attorneys are here to help.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your confidential consultation.